 The Morgridge Acceleration Program (MAP) Fellowship matches emerging social impact leaders with nonprofit executives to drive positive impact while leveling up their skill sets and deepening their professional networks.
 Each MAP Fellow is paired with a MAP Mentor who they collaborate with directly over six months to build a sustainable, creative solution to an executive-level challenge.
-While creatively engineering maximum impact for nonprofit organizations, Fellows gain elite mentorship, executive coaching, networking opportunities, travel, and access into a tight-knit group of supportive peers.
+While creatively engineering maximum impact for nonprofit organizations, Fellows gain elite mentorship, executive coaching, networking opportunities, travel, and access to a tight-knit group of supportive peers.

 All expenses and experiences associated with the MAP Fellowship are fully funded.